Here are some common questions regarding PhD Advisors and Mentoring.

 I am a PhD student, what are my rights and responsibilities?

-It is in this spirit that the Doctor of Philosophy Board, in collaboration with faculty and students from across the University, has articulated a statement of rights and responsibilities for doctoral students at Johns Hopkins.
+It is in this spirit that the Provost’s Office, in collaboration with faculty and students from across the University, has articulated a policy about the mentoring commitment and rights and responsibilities of PhD Students and their faculty advisors at Johns Hopkins.
 The principles described in this document are to be realized in policies established by the various Schools of the University; the Schools will also develop mechanisms to monitor and enforce such policies.

 How am I assigned an advisor?